SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

 For the exercises, we are going to use the [locust](https://locust.io/) framework for load testing (the name is a reference to a locust being a swarm of bugs invading your application).
 It is a Python framework that allows you to write tests that simulate many users interacting with your application.
-It is very easy to get started with and it is very easy to integrate with your CI/CD pipeline.
+It is very easy to get started with and it is very easy to integrate into your CI/CD pipeline.

 1. Install `locust`